nooblag/bomthegov/docs/timelapse.md

+## Non-interactive timelapse builds

+You can set up **bomthegov** to build timelapse videos non-interactively by specifying the ID of the image set, along with the answer to provide to all interactive questions.

+For example, the line below will build a timelapse for `IDE00105` and set the answer to 'yes' for any interactive questions, and then automatically and non-interactively build the timelapse video with the default technical specifications, as outlined at the end of this doc:

+  `bash bomthegov timelapse IDE00105 yes`

+*Note:* If any **bomthegov** arguments are invoked as a cronjob (not just timelapse arguments), the default answer to any question will always be 'no'.

+Currently, non-interactive/auto mode is only available for timelapse builds.
+The command does not apply to image fetching, software updates, or image storage resets.

 ## Process

 **bomthegov** uses the software package `imagemagick` to convert satellite and radar images into usable video frames, and then passes those frames to a video encoding tool called `ffmpeg` to assemble a timelapse video.